AliAsgharGill/NextJS-Learn/next/README.md

 ## make both _error.tsx_ and _page.tsx_ file client side component using _'use client'_

 ## Make a button in _error.tsx_ file with name try again and onClick of it invoke reset function and make _page.tsx_ client component.

+## example in products/reviews

+# **Handling Errors In Nested Routes**

+## Error bubble up or come up to the closest error boundary

+## An _error.tsx_ file will cater to errors for all its nested child segments

+## By positing _error.tsx_ file at different levels in the nested folder of a route, you can achieve a more granular level of error handling.

+## Granular error handling refers to managing errors with varying levels of specificity, from broad application-wide errors to detailed errors within specific routes or components.
+This approach improves user experience and aids in efficient debugging.

+## 100 of 1, because error occur/bubble up/come up to he closest error boundary, so make _error.tsx_ file secret for each route segment, else if error come in nested children file it replace the whole UI of children file _pages.tsx_ with _error.tsx_ file.
+So use _error.tsx_ in children folders it make error handling easy.

+## example in products/reviews